cozy-elixir/cozy_params/README.md

 But, they don't fit my requirements.
 The package in my dream should:

 - be based on [Ecto](https://github.com/elixir-ecto/ecto) which is robust and battle-tested.
-- use Ecto-like API, which eliminates friction when working on params checking and data modeling at the same time.
+- use Ecto-like API, which eliminates friction when working on casting params and modeling data source at the same time.

 ## Installation